Taokt/Quest2ROS2/README.md

 - Real-time motion following VR hand controllers.

-- Lower-Button presses (A = right, X = left) temporarily disable robot arm movement until released.
+- Lower-Button presses (A = right, X = left) toggle the robot arm movement.
+(Press once to enable, press again to disable.)

 ## Instructions for Use